If you’re planning to add some strength training to your cycling routine, kettlebell swings can be one of the best

-The soleus muscle is purely fast-twitch.
+- The soleus muscle is purely fast-twitch.
 It is “silent” when walking.
-But during the running, it absorbs and generates bulk of force.
+But during the running, it absorbs and generates the bulk of the force.

 - The hamstring is typically made of fast-twitch muscle fibers.
 It fires up quickly and rapidly.

 That’s why you hardly hear about athletes who pull glutes or quadriceps muscle.
 It is usually the hamstring.

 In fact, in soccer, most of the injuries are the hamstring injury.

 Speed and Stamina

-Having more strength will definitely impact your speed.
-You have more power, more strength so you can ride faster.
+- Having more strength will definitely impact your speed.
+You have more power, and more strength so you can ride faster.

 - And if you are a competitive racer, being able to go faster should be on your bucket list.

-But even if you just a recreational cyclist, having more speed means you can get the most out of your workouts.
+- But even if you are just a recreational cyclist, having more speed means you can get the most out of your workouts.